This is a guide covering everything you need to know about monospaced fonts.

 When Not to Use Monospaced Fonts?

-While monospaced font works excellent with numbers, statement designs, and coding, you should steer clear of them in most cases.
+While monospaced font works excellently with numbers, statement designs, and coding, you should steer clear of them in most cases.

 For large content bodies like blogs, newspaper articles, and social media posts with text graphics slides, it’s best to use proportional fonts like Serifs, San Sarif, handwriting, calligraphy, etc.